 T’ai Chi Chih is “Joy Thru Movement” not drudgery.
 Attitude is all-important.
 If a student is having great difficulty with a movement, tell him or her, “No sweat.
 Just skip that movement and do the others.”
 (This doesn’t apply if he or she intends to eventually take teacher accreditation.)
 There is great room for laughter and joy in T’ai Chi Chih practice, and the power of group Chi is felt by almost everybody in group T’ai Chi Chih practice.

-All these points are necessary in preparing students for T’ai Chi Chih lessons and in guiding him or her as classes progress.
+All these points are necessary for preparing students for T’ai Chi Chih lessons and in guiding them as classes progress.
 There is more to teaching T’ai Chi Chih than simply teaching where to place the hands and feet!